mathesar-foundation/mathesar-wiki/product/concepts/views.md

 Under the hood, views are defined by a database (SQL) query.

 ## Views in Mathesar
-We expect that [Tables](/product/concepts/tables) will be used for entering simple data quickly and Views will be used for looking at data or entering interrated data easier.
+We expect that [Tables](/product/concepts/tables) will be used for entering simple data quickly and Views will be used for looking at data, creating reports, or entering inter-related data easily.

 You should use Views when you'd like to:
 - see data aggregated across multiple tables in one place.